Alveolar process: Congenital epulis

 Congenital epulis is a rare, benign mesenchymal tumour which usually presents at birth.
 It can be found growing on the alveolar ridge of newborns, presenting as non-ulcerated, pedunculated, reddish pink masses of varying sizes and numbers.
 Congenital epulis can occur in either of the alveolar ridges, but they are found three times more frequently on the maxillary alveolar ridge than on the mandibular alveolar ridge.
 They also more commonly present in females compared to males.

-Diagnosis of the condition was previously incidental, however, with improvements in imaging technology, prenatal diagnosis is now possible at 26 weeks (about 6 months).
-Furthermore, these benign lesions can be treated by surgical excision.

 Dentistry

 The alveolar ridge is an area of particular interest in dentistry, as preservation of the ridges results in a higher success rate of therapeutic dental treatments.

 Grafting materials

 Grafting is an effective technique to reduce the inevitable changes in dimension of the alveolar ridge after tooth extraction.
 The type of grafting material is important as different materials are more effective than others in maintaining the alveolar ridge.